gabrieloyk/lift_simulator/README.md

 # lift_simulator
+A simple lift simulator for a 20-floor building with 2 lifts.

-To run simply, run python simulator.py
+To run simply, run python simulator.py in terminal

 To edit number of iterations python simulator.py --number of iterations